-- changing a piece or accessory.
-After disconnecting, discharge any residual air pressure.

-- air inlet.

-- on the tool.

-- than an air compressor to power this tool.

-- 5. Always use an air regulator and a moisture trap in your compressed air system.

-- 6. Drain the air tank daily.
-Water in the air line will damage the tool.

-- 7. Clean air inlet filter weekly.

-- that is too long and running across the floor can be more dangerous than helpful.

-- are secure.

-- 10. Always carry a tool by its handle, never carry the tool by the air hose.

-- The hose diameter should be 3/8" I.D.
+- 1. Disconnect air supply.
+Disconnect tools from air pressure source when not in use, before cleaning, servicing or changing a piece or accessory.
+After disconnecting, discharge any residual air pressure. - 2.
+Use proper size and type of air pressure line and fittings.
+The recommended air line for this tool is 1/4" NPT air inlet. - 3.
+Always verify prior to using a tool that the air source has been adjusted to the rated air pressure or within the rated air pressure range.
+Over-pressurizing a tool may cause bursting, abnormal operation, breakage of the tool or serious injury to persons.
+Use only clean, dry, regulated air at the rated pressure as marked on the tool. - 4.
+Never use pure oxygen, carbon dioxide, combustible gases or any bottled gas as an air source for a tool.
+Such gases are capable of causing an explosion and serious injury to persons.
+Do not use an air source other than an air compressor to power this tool. - 5.
+Always use an air regulator and a moisture trap in your compressed air system. - 6.
+Drain the air tank daily.
+Water in the air line will damage the tool. - 7.
+Clean air inlet filter weekly. - 8.
+Avoid using an unnecessarily long air hose.
+Choose a hose that is appropriate for the situation, as a hose that is too long and running across the floor can be more dangerous than helpful. - Keep hose away from heat, oil and sharp edges.
+Check hose for wear, and make certain that all connections are secure. - 10.
+Always carry a tool by its handle, never carry the tool by the air hose. - 11.
+Line pressure should be increased to compensate for unusually long air hoses over 25 feet.
+(8 meters).
+The hose diameter should be 3/8" I.D.